kswelsh/ghostKey/README.md

   Step 8: To view the information 'sudo dmesg'<br />

 ## Important Note
 Occasionally the printed out password will involve a certain key multiplied by two.
-An example of this is the key 'a' being outputted one too many times.
-This seems to either be an issue with pr_info() inside of an interrupt handler, a hardware issue, or other interrupts taking priority.
-However, this does not cause any difficulty in obtaining a users password.
-The nature of this issue causes the extra output to be printed 0.25 seconds after a key press of the same key.
-This means you can easily tell what keys are doubles by looking at the time stamps of each press. <br />
+This will be notfied to the user through a message printed to the same output as the password.
+When such an error occurs, just remove the most recent key that is above a series of "signal error" messages.
+This will allow you to obtain the password<br />

 ## Further Information
-It is believed that the above issue will be solved once server output is implemented.
+It is believed that the signalling issue will be solved once server output is implemented.
 If not, another program will be made to compare time stamps and characters to instantly remove these duplicate presses.
-With this program, a password should be able to be obtained with a minimal of three password inputs.
-This can be done at close to 100% accuracy.
+With this program, a password should be able to be obtained one password input with 100% accurary, as it simply records the keys.
+If "sudo" is typed again before another password input, one should be able to logically tell that the input was a command, not the password.

 ## Future Updates
 Since this project was done as a project for a undergraduate college-level course, we were limtied on time.
 However, there are more features we would